What is Speech Therapy?

-- Do they only communicate via cries, grunts, shrieks, or hums?
+- Child may only communicate via cries, grunts, shrieks, or hums

-- Do they babble and produce word-like sounds?
+- Child may babble and produce word-like sounds

-- Do they have trouble with social interactions and conversational skills (maintaining eye contact and using gestures)?
+- Child may have trouble with social interactions and conversational skills (maintaining eye contact and using gestures)

-- Do they have problems understanding social and communication cues and the meaning of phrases?
+- Child may have problems understanding social and communication cues and the meaning of phrases

-- Are they unable to understand everyday words’ meanings when used in a new context?
+- Child may be unable to understand everyday words’ meanings when used in a new context

 Speech therapy is the most effective way to help improve your child’s communication skills and should begin as early as 18 months of age to have the most significant impact.
 Speech therapy may give your child the skills necessary to establish relationships, engage in social interactions, and effectively function in everyday life.